 How do you know when you’ve captured all of the detail in your film?
 Look closely at the two eyeball close-ups (right image), In the eye on the left you can see clouds of cyan, magenta, and yellow dyes.
 When you see that, you’re imaging the underlying structure and are certain to have captured all of the detail.
 Do you need that much resolution, most likely not.
 Just setting the scale.

 What are the other options?

-What about the Imacon.
+What about the Imacon?
 This is also an excellent scanner especially for 35mm.
 Considering 6cm films and 4″x5″ films it’s sensor falls a little short.
-It is certainly good enough for 90% of the scanning applications but if you are doing large format fine art prints, you are leaving some detail in the film and it is not making it to the print.
-And we have the same issue of Time and Cost!
+It is certainly good enough for 90% of the scanning applications, but if you are doing large format fine art prints, you are leaving some detail in the film and it is not making it to the print.
+Finally there remains the same issue of Time and Cost!

 Conversely if you have a 35mm film, especially B&W film, the extra cost buys you nothing.
 The common desktop Nikon scanner does an ok job on B&W film.
 It’s a pretty sharp little scanner, although when you look at color, especially color positives, the Nikon scanners are stuck in a previous decade with it’s color and dynamic range severely lacking.

 There is no cheaper way or slower to scan film than using a flatbed scanner.
 If you are just building an online family archive and have some time, this is probably the way to go.
 Many Pro/Am large format photographers get good results because the original is large which helps the optical resolution issue, but this is a limited approach when considering color positives.
 The flatbed scanners do not have the dynamic range of modern high-end sensors.

 You can make a few conclusions from the three comparison images above.
 The Epson Flatbed scanning is not adequate good quality enlargement from small format film.
 The scan from the 50MP DSLR and the Imacon are essentially identical, any observable differences are only processing related.